BOB NOLAN: EARLY LIFE AND CAREER (1908 - 1931)

 (Photo courtesy of Marsha Boyd Mitchell)

 Bob or Clarence, now 8 years old, started school the Fall of 1916 at the Hatfield Point School.
+(The microfilm did not show his grade.)
 His teacher was Clara M. Tingley and the list of his classmates contained one of his young aunts, Mabel Spragg, and some of his cousins.
 Miss Tingley taught all the grades and her pupils ranged in age from 6 to 17 years of age.
 Bob and Earle attended school sporadically for Bob was needed to help with the chores on the farm and, after all, school was low on his grandfather's priority list.
 Bob's attendance was significantly lower than that of the rest of his class.
 In his early years with the Sons of the Pioneers, Bob was chosen to copy all the lyrics for the trio to use during rehearsals and broadcasts.
 Possibly due to his lack of early schooling, his spelling ability wasn't what it should have been and Bob wryly told his friend, Bill Bowen, "In the middle of a song, Timmy would startle us by breaking into laughter at the way I had misspelled some word."
 His spelling never did improve and this failure always annoyed and embarrassed him.

-In later years, he often spoke of the beauty of the forest country in New Brunswick but he also admitted that, during those years, "We probably had one month out of the year that we went to school and it was five and one-half miles and I trotted the whole distance, half of the time with a Canadian lynx stalking me all the way."
+In later years, he often spoke of the beauty of the forest country in New Brunswick.
+He also admitted that, during those years, "We probably had one month out of the year that we went to school and it was five and one-half miles and I trotted the whole distance, half of the time with a Canadian lynx stalking me all the way."
 Forty years later Bob told a friend, "Oh, what a beautiful country.
 I don't think there's a more beautiful country in the whole of God's creation than that."

 The little boys did make friends with the neighbour children, the Boyds, but there was no opportunity to get close to the other children in that rural community.
 Their grandfather kept them too busy.
 Their entertainment was simple Ė their young aunts liked to gather around the piano and sing together.
 They did have a gramophone but there was no radio in that home yet.

 Although Bob claimed to have good memories of the time he spent on the old homestead, he never did go back to see his grandparents.
 His grandfather died in 1935, just when Bobís career was on the rise.
 His grandmother lived eight years longer.
 She always looked for him to return but he never came.
+The three years he had spent with his grandparents had been a sad and confusing time.

 Photo courtesy of David Folster